-- A.R.S. § 28-2153 (D)(1): Farm tractors - A.R.S. § 28-2153 (D)(2): Trailers used solely in the operation of a farm for transporting unprocessed fiber or forage products of a farm or any implement of husbandry designed primarily for or used in agricultural operations and only incidentally operated or moved upon a highway - A.R.S. § 28-2153 (D)(3): Road rollers or road machinery, including power sweepers, temporarily operating or moved upon the highway - A.R.S. § 28-2153 (D)(4): Vehicles operated by an owner under special provisions relating to lienholders, manufacturers, dealers and nonresidents - A.R.S. § 28-2153 (D)(5): Motorized or nonmotorized equipment designed primarily for and used in mining operations and only incidentally operated or moved on a highway - A.R.S. § 28-2153 (D)(6): A motor vehicle towed by a tow truck which has been registered - A.R.S. § 28-2153 (D)(7): A golf cart or other motor vehicle used in the operation of a golf course and only incidentally operated or moved on a highway - A.R.S. § 28-2153 (D)(8): Wheeled equipment, such as compressors, forklifts, portable cement mixers, tow dollies, tar pots, water trailers, welders, etc. - Arizona Constitution, Article 9, Section 7: A vehicle in the name and owned by a government agency such as the Federal, State, County or Municipalities
+- A.R.S. § 28-2153(D)(1): Farm tractors. - A.R.S. § 28-2153(D)(2): Trailers used solely in the operation of a farm for transporting unprocessed fiber or forage products of a farm or any implement of husbandry designed primarily for or used in agricultural operations and only incidentally operated or moved upon a highway. - A.R.S. § 28-2153(D)(3): Road rollers or road machinery, including power sweepers, temporarily operating or moved upon the highway. - A.R.S. § 28-2153(D)(4): Vehicles operated by an owner under special provisions relating to lienholders, manufacturers, dealers and nonresidents. - A.R.S. § 28-2153(D)(5): Motorized or nonmotorized equipment designed primarily for and used in mining operations and only incidentally operated or moved on a highway. - A.R.S. § 28-2153(D)(6): A motor vehicle towed by a tow truck which has been registered. - A.R.S. § 28-2153(D)(7): A golf cart or other motor vehicle used in the operation of a golf course and only incidentally operated or moved on a highway. - A.R.S. § 28-2153(D)(8): Wheeled equipment, such as compressors, forklifts, portable cement mixers, tow dollies, tar pots, water trailers, welders, etc. - Arizona Constitution, Article 9, Section 7: A vehicle in the name and owned by a government agency such as the Federal, State, County or Municipalities. - Arizona Constitution, Article 9, Section 7: A vehicle that is the property of educational, charitable and religious associations or institutions not used or held for profit.

-66 Any information for Use Fuel Tax Expenditures was provided by the Arizona Department of Transportation.
+70 Any information for Use Fuel Tax Expenditures was provided by the Arizona Department of Transportation.

-- Arizona Constitution, Article 9, Section 7: A vehicle that is the property of educational, charitable and religious associations or institutions not used or held for profit - Arizona Constitution, Article 9, Section 7: A school vehicle that is the property of educational, charitable and religious associations not used or held for profit. - Arizona Constitution, Article 20, Section 5: A vehicle owned by an enrolled member of a Native America tribe who resides on the reservation - Arizona Constitution, Article 9, Section 2: A vehicle owned by a widow or widower - A.R.S. § 28-5802: A vehicle that is acquired by financial aid from the Veteran's Administration and that is owned by a veteran. - A.R.S. § 28-5802: A vehicle owned by a 100% disabled veteran - Soldiers and Sailors Civil Relief Act of 1940: A vehicle owned by a nonresident military member or officer of Public Health Service - A.R.S. § 28-5811: An Arizona resident who is a member of the U.S. armed forces, including a National Guard or Reserve Unit who is deployed in support of a worldwide contingency operation may register a newly acquired vehicle or renew the registration of a motor vehicle for one year without payment of registration and vehicle license tax fees. - A.R.S. § 28-5803 (A): A vehicle owned by a recipient of public monies as a disabled individual under Title 16 of the Social Security Act
+- Arizona Constitution, Article 9, Section 7: A school vehicle that is the property of educational, charitable and religious associations not used or held for profit. - Arizona Constitution, Article 20, Section 5: A vehicle owned by an enrolled member of a Native America tribe who resides on the reservation. - Arizona Constitution, Article 9, Section 2: A vehicle owned by a widow or widower. - A.R.S. § 28-5802: A vehicle that is acquired by financial aid from the Veteran's Administration and that is owned by a veteran. - A.R.S. § 28-5802: A vehicle owned by a 100% disabled veteran. - Soldiers and Sailors Civil Relief Act of 1940: A vehicle owned by a nonresident military member or officer of Public Health Service. - A.R.S. § 28-5811: An Arizona resident who is a member of the U.S. armed forces, including a National Guard or Reserve Unit who is deployed in support of a worldwide contingency operation may register a newly acquired vehicle or renew the registration of a motor vehicle for one year without payment of registration and vehicle license tax fees. - A.R.S. § 28-5803(A): A vehicle owned by a recipient of public monies as a disabled individual under Title 16 of the Social Security Act.

-SUMMARY OF VEHICLE LICENSE TAX EXPENDITURES - FISCAL YEAR 2010/11
+SUMMARY OF VEHICLE LICENSE TAX EXPENDITURES - FISCAL YEAR 2012